 MaterializeInference(ABox, TBox) This operation infers new information that has not been explicitly stated in an SDW.
 It analyzes the semantics encoded into the SDW and enriches the SDW with the inferred triples.
-A subset of the OWL 2 RL/RDF rules, which encodes part of the RDF-Based Semantics of OWL 2 [23], are considered here.
+A subset of the OWL 2 RL/RDF rules, which encodes part of the RDF-Based Semantics of OWL 2 [52], are considered here.
 The reasoning rules can be applied over the TBox TBox and ABox ABox separately, and then together.
-Finally, the resulting inference is asserted in the form of triples, in the same spirit as how SPARQL deals with inference.
+Finally, the resulting inference is asserted in the form of triples, in the same spirit as how the SPARQL regime entailments11 deal with inference.